The basic structure of tatami is simple, comprising Toko (filling), omote (surface), and heri (border).

 Kamachi 2

 The shorter sides of tatami are called ‘kamachi’.
-If the base (toko) is simply wrapped, the corners of base will be damaged and swell.
+If the filling (toko) is simply wrapped, the corners of filling will be damaged and swell.

 In the past, ‘kamachi-ita (kamachi board)’ was sewn with the timber but now with more technology it can be sewn by machine.
 Traditional hand sewn wooden kamachi has a better end result in terms of look and quality.